NormProgr/basketball_predict/README.md

 ## Authors

-- Norman Metzinger
+- Norman Lothar Metzinger, 3501090
-- Anne Rebecca Charlotte Ringborg
+- Anne Rebecca Charlotte Ringborg, 3069618

 ## About

 This project predicts the probability of a team winning or losing a game in the 2022/23 NBA season using logistic regression and web scraping.
-The project uses data from [Basketball Reference](https://www.basketball-reference.com/leagues/NBA_2023_games-%7B%7D.html) to collect the necessary information for each game such as points, teams, viewer attendance, etc. The data is summarized in an information sheet.
+The project uses data from [Basketball Reference](https://www.basketball-reference.com/leagues/NBA_2023_games-%7B%7D.html) to collect the necessary information for each game such as points, teams, etc. The results are summarized in an information sheet when running the project.

-To obtain the required data for the analysis, the project utilizes web scraping techniques to extract up-to-date information.
-The collected data is then cleaned, pre-processed, and fed into the logistic regression model for analysis.
+To obtain the required data for the analysis, the project uses web scraping to extract up-to-date information.
+The collected data is cleaned, pre-processed, and fed into the logistic regression model for analysis.
+Data from games until the 15th February are used for the model fit.
+Game results for after this date are predicted and the results up to the current scrape are used to evaluate the prediction quality.
 After the end of the NBA season (9th April 2023), the project can still be used to evaluate the quality of predictions, even if no future games remain.

-The project is implemented in Python, utilizing various libraries such as Scikit-learn, Pandas, and BeautifulSoup for data processing, modeling, and web scraping respectively.
+The project is implemented in Python, using various libraries such as Scikit-learn, Pandas, and BeautifulSoup for data processing, modeling, and web scraping respectively.
-The code is well documented and organized with Pytask for ease of understanding and modification.
+The code is documented and organized with Pytask for intuition and easy modification.
 In the following, we describe how to replicate the whole project.

-The goal of this project is to provide an automated prediction tool for NBA fans and enthusiasts to make informed decisions when betting or discussing NBA games.
-The predictions are updated every time the code is run, ensuring that users have access to the latest and most accurate information when making their predictions.

 ## Usage